webgriffe/functional-test-trait/README.md

 	    }
 	}

-As you may notice there is the `@loadFixture` annotation which loads data from `category.yaml` file located at `tests/HomepageTest/fixtures/category.yaml`.
+As you may notice there is the `@loadFixture` annotation which loads data from `category.yaml` file located at `tests/HomepageTest/fixtures/category.yaml` which content could be:

+	eav:
+	  catalog_category:
+	    - entity_id: 3
+	      name: My Category
+	      parent_id: 2
+	      path: 1/2/3
+	      level: 2
+	      url_key: my-category
+	      is_active: 1
+	      include_in_menu: 1

 License
 -------